arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ![The Arcus Install tool, with "Git" selected from the install option drop down menu.](media/install_git.png)

 Copy the URL for the repository you wish to clone.
-Also fill in what you want to use as the local repository name; usually, this will be the same as the repository name, but you can write in something else if you prefer.
+Also fill in what you want to use as the local repository name; usually, this will be the same as the repository name on GitHub, but you can write in something else if you prefer.
-This will be the name of the directory the files will be saved in in your lab, under the `git` subdirectory within your home directory.
+This will be the name of the directory the files will be saved in in your lab.
 Enter the name of the branch you wish to clone; if you leave it blank, it will clone the default branch for that repository (usually `main`, or `master` for older repositories).

 ![The Arcus Install tool, with "https://github.com/arcus/Arcus_Labs_Orientation" entered for "Enter the URL to the repository you would like to clone."
 "Arcus_Labs_Orientation" is entered for "Enter local repository name."
 "Enter branch name" is left blank.](media/install_git_repository.png)